Green Driver State Incentives in Minnesota

 - Low-mileage discounts.

-Keep in mind, not all auto insurance providers offer the same discounts.
+Not all auto insurance providers offer the same discounts.
 What's more, your specific circumstances might also vary how much you save.
-For example, you might receive a 10% discount on car insurance for owning or leasing a hybrid car, while maintaining low mileage can earn you up to a 30% auto insurance discount.
+Combined discounts can offer big savings.
+Most plans offer a discount for yearly low mileage.
+Add that to a 10% discount on car insurance for owning or leasing a hybrid car and you are looking at big savings.

 The Internal Revenue Service (IRS) gives eco-friendly drivers a tax break for buying fuel-efficient vehicles such as: